Skip to content

 Bug Tracker view built for engineering cycles

-A dedicated Bug Tracker view with severity, environment, reporter, and reproducibility fields not a generic Kanban renamed.
-Engineering teams run their QA cycle in a view designed for it, not adapted from a project management template.
+A Bug Tracker view with severity, environment, reporter, and reproducibility fields, not a renamed Kanban.
+Teams run QA in a view built for it.

 Custom tabs save the views your team reuses